cleveland-lewis/Itori/TIMER_PAGE_FREEZE_FIX.md

 3. ✅ Timer lifecycle is properly managed
 4. ✅ No memory leaks (cancellables are properly cleaned up)

+## Root Cause Analysis Summary

+The freeze was a **cascading failure**:
+1. `EventsCountStore()` created fresh on each render → memory corruption
+2. Timer page loaded → triggered view updates
+3. SwiftUI attempted to access deallocated EventsCountStore → crash
+4. Crash manifested as freeze because deallocation happened during view initialization

 ## Recommendation
-The fix should be deployed immediately as it resolves a critical UX issue (app freeze) that prevents users from accessing the Timer page.
+**DEPLOY IMMEDIATELY** - This fixes a critical crash bug that prevents users from accessing the Timer page.
+The root cause was memory corruption, not a performance issue.

 ---
 **Fix Applied:** December 17, 2025